great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_redshift_datasource.rst

             .. code-block:: bash

                 Attempting to instantiate class from config...
-                Instantiating as a ExecutionEnvironment, since class_name is SimpleSqlalchemyDatasource Successfully instantiated SimpleSqlalchemyDatasource
+                Instantiating as a Datasource, since class_name is SimpleSqlalchemyDatasource Successfully instantiated SimpleSqlalchemyDatasource

                 Execution engine: SqlAlchemyExecutionEngine